SOLAS Regulation III/17-1: Recovery of Persons from the Water

 • Anticipated operating conditions and sea states

-These factors help ensure that recovery operations can be carried out safely and effectively in real operating conditions.
+Considering these factors helps ensure that recovery operations can be carried out safely and effectively under real operating conditions.

 Typical Equipment used for SOLAS MOB Recovery Plans

-Although the regulation does not mandate specific products, many ships implement recovery procedures using recognised MOB recovery equipment, including:
+Although SOLAS III/17‑1 does not mandate specific products, many ships implement recovery procedures using recognised MOB recovery equipment, including:

-Often deployed over the ship’s side, these systems allow a casualty to be rolled or lifted on board in a horizontal position, helping reduce stress on the body during recovery and minimising the risk of hypothermia or circum-rescue collapse as the casualty is brought out of the water.
+Often deployed over the ship’s side, these systems allow a casualty to be rolled or lifted on board in a horizontal position.
+This reduces stress on the body and minimises the risk of hypothermia or circum‑rescue collapse.

-Used particularly on vessels with lower freeboard, these nets allow casualties to climb aboard or be recovered using a parbuckle technique.
+Used particularly on vessels with lower freeboard, these nets allow casualties to climb aboard or be recovered using a parbuckle or rolling technique..

-Designed to secure a casualty in the water before lifting using a winch, davit, or block and tackle system.
+Designed to secure a casualty in the water before lifting with a winch, davit, or block‑and‑tackle system.

-Allow crew to place a recovery loop around the casualty without needing to lean over the vessel side.
+Enable crew to place a recovery loop around the casualty without leaning over the vessel side, improving safety for the crew.

-Used on vessels with higher freeboard, where manual recovery is not practical.
+Used on vessels with higher freeboard where manual recovery is impractical, often in combination with slings, cradles, or stretchers.

-Important Note: In many cases, ships incorporate multiple recovery methods to ensure a casualty can still be recovered if unconscious or if sea conditions make one method unsuitable.
-For example, a rescue sling may be used in combination with a recovery stretcher, which can then be lifted by a davit.
-This ensures that the casualty is brought close to the ship’s side in a horizontal position before being safely lifted on board.
+Important Note: Many ships combine multiple recovery methods to ensure the casualty can still be safely recovered if unconscious or if sea conditions make one method unsuitable.
+For example, a recovery sling may be used with a stretcher or cradle, which can then be lifted by a davit, keeping the casualty close to the ship’s side and in a horizontal position during transfer on board.

 Training and Man Overboard Drills

-SOLAS Regulation III/17-1 also requires crews to be familiar with the plans, procedures, and equipment used for recovery operations.
-To ensure this, ships should include recovery procedures within routine man overboard drills.
+Under SOLAS III/17‑1, crews must be familiar with the plans, procedures, and equipment used for man overboard (MOB) recovery.

-• Recovery equipment can be deployed quickly and safely
+• Equipment can be deployed quickly and safely

-• Crew members understand their roles during the recovery operation
+• Crew members understand their roles during the operation

-• Recovery procedures remain practical under real operating conditions
+• Procedures are practical under real operating conditions

 The Importance of SOLAS Regulation III/17-1

-Before this regulation was introduced, many vessels had no practical means of recovering a person from the water, particularly on ships with high freeboard.
+Before the introduction of SOLAS Regulation III/17‑1, many vessels lacked practical means of recovering a person from the water, particularly ships with high freeboard.

-• Crews understand how to deploy recovery equipment quickly.
+• Crews understand how to deploy recovery equipment quickly and safely

-• Recovery operations consider the safety of both casualty and rescuers.
+• Recovery operations take into account the safety of both the casualty and the rescuers

-For maritime operators, compliance with this regulation also supports training exercises, safety management systems (SMS), and emergency preparedness.
+For maritime operators, compliance with SOLAS III/17‑1 also supports training exercises, integration into the Safety Management System (SMS), and overall emergency preparedness.

 Using SOLAS Recovery Equipment into Your Vessel Safety Planning

-Selecting suitable man overboard recovery equipment is an important part of complying with SOLAS Regulation III/17-1.
+Selecting suitable man overboard (MOB) recovery equipment is a key part of complying with SOLAS Regulation III/17‑1.

 • Vessel freeboard height